Skip to Content

 §899: A New Retaliatory Tax for the New American Protectionism

-§899 applies more broadly than §891.
+Regardless of the version that is passed, §899 will likely apply more broadly than §891.
 It captures interest, dividends, rents, salaries, wages, dispositions of U.S. real property interests, branch profits, and other forms of payment from a U.S. resident to a foreign entity in a jurisdiction with unfair foreign taxes.
-For Canadian corporations with U.S. subsidiaries, this could mean a potential doubling or tripling of their U.S. withholding tax burden (in the short term) and up to a tenfold increase (in the long term).
+For Canadian corporations with U.S. subsidiaries, this could mean a potential doubling or tripling of their U.S. withholding tax burden (in the short term) and up to a tenfold increase (in the long term) depending on the final language of the provision.
 The current treaty-reduced U.S. withholding tax rate imposed on dividends payable by a U.S. corporation to its sole Canadian corporate shareholder is 5%.

-It is uncertain if and when the OBBBA will be passed, but the increase to withholding taxes would take effect 90 days after the bill is signed into law.
+It is uncertain if and when the OBBBA will be passed (and what the final language will entail), and it is uncertain what the effective date will be.
+The House bill proposed that the increase to withholding taxes would take effect 90 days after the bill is signed into law, but the effective date under the Senate bill would be at least one year after section 899 is enacted.
 The rate increases impact payments from corporations as well as tax-exempts and potentially partnership structures including, for example, private equity funds.
 It is unlikely that the Canada-U.S. tax treaty would apply to give relief to Canadians since §899 is intended to override tax treaties.

 Conclusion

-The OBBBA is currently being considered by the U.S. Senate.
-It is possible that the Senate, facing pressure from relevant stakeholders, will remove §899 or scale back its impact.
+The OBBBA is still being considered by the U.S. Senate.
+It is possible that the Senate, facing pressure from relevant stakeholders, will remove or further modify §899 after continued deliberation.
+Once the Senate has concluded its consideration, negotiations with the House of Representatives will be required to obtain the agreement of both houses.
 However, threats and actions to impose punishing countermeasures on countries which have enacted DSTs is neither a new nor fleeting American policy position.
 There is some justification for the American concern that DSTs and the UTPR unfairly target U.S. companies, but the potential big repercussions for Canadian investors are anything but beautiful.

 Assuming that the U.S. continues its big and beautiful belligerence towards its trading partners, Canada’s federal government is faced with a choice: either maintain the DST and UTPR as a matter of principle, or accept the reality of the economic threat imposed by §899 and withdraw these measures (which are not anticipated to generate significant revenue in any event).
-Canadian elbows may be raised, but these may not be the elements of the BEPS project that are worth heading to the penalty box for.
+On June 19, Finance Minister François-Philippe Champagne indicated that, although the DST remains law (with the first payments due on June 30), the future of the tax is being considered as part of broader trade discussions with the U.S. Canadian elbows may be raised, but Canadians invested in the U.S. (which is most of us, in one way or another) hope that Ottawa plays clean enough to avoid a trip to the penalty box.

 [2] Updates on the implementation of the new DST requirements can be found here and here.